 obstructive pulmonary disease-COPD which includes bronchitis and emphysema).

 This product contains 2 medications: ipratropium and albuterol (also known as

 salbutamol).
 Both drugs work by relaxing the muscles around the airways so that

 they open up and you can breathe more easily.
 Controlling symptoms of breathing

-symptoms of breathing problems can decrease time lost from work or
+problems can decrease time lost from work or school.

-Read the Patient Information Leaflet provided by your pharmacist before you start using this medication and each time you get a
+Read the Patient Information Leaflet if available from

+your pharmacist before you start using this product and each time you get a

 refill.
 This medication is used with a special machine called a nebulizer that